gabors-data-analysis/gabors-data-analysis.github.io/_pages/second-edition.md

 |  21 | More on RDD |  A more detailed example on RDD, maybe even a short case study |
 |  21 | Good vs bad control|  Two example stories with discussion on controls, confounders, mechanism and collider|
 |  24 | Add a new DiD |  Event study, maybe add one of new DiD method using the same case study |

-## Slightly bigger issues I'm thinking about

-1. Chapter 10 is too large, and is set to be bigger.
-Some say 07-09 is too slow.
-Some magic rearrangement?

 ## Case studies, data sources